-If an image with the given filename doesn't already exist, it will be created.
-If fname starts with a '/', the filename is taken to be relative to the root of the HTML disassembly; otherwise the filename is taken to be relative to the directory defined by the ScreenshotImagePath parameter in the [Paths] section of the ref file.
+If fname starts with a '/', the filename is taken to be relative to the root of the HTML disassembly.

+If fname contains no image path ID replacement fields and does not start with a '/', the filename is taken to be relative to the directory defined by the ScreenshotImagePath parameter in the [Paths] section.